 Exploring the Types of Outsourced Testing

-As the demand for high-quality software continues to rise, businesses are increasingly outsourcing software testing.
+As the demand for quality software continues to rise, more businesses are outsourcing software testing.

 1. Functional Testing